What are SMART Objectives?

 And how do you set them?

-SMART objectives are those which use a well-known acronym to help us succeed in achieving goals.
+SMART objectives (or goals) are those which use a well-known acronym to help us succeed in achieving them.

 There’s quite a wide range of variations in the way SMART is defined, and here we outline one of the most popular.
 However, it’s not to be confused with our own take on SMART goals.
 In our article: Smart Goals – being both SMART and SHARP, we argue the importance of emphasising action in any goal setting activity